 Force lossless JPEG operations Rotates JPEG images without decompressing and re-compressing the JPEG information.
 As a result, the image does not lose quality when rotated or flipped.
 File options Specifies where to place the new images.
 Select one of the following options: Remove/replace original files: Overwrites the original file with the new image.
 Rename modified images and place in source folder: Adds identifying labels to the image names and places them in the same folder as the originals.
 Place modified images in the following folder: Places the converted image in a folder that you can specify.
 Click the Browse button and select a folder.
-Overwrite existing Ask: Prompts you when overwriting a file. files Skip: Cancels the operation if there is a file with the same file name and extension. • Replace: Overwrites the file. • Rename: Prompts you to rename the file.
+Overwrite existing files Determines how ACDSee should handle overwriting files.
+Select one of the following options from the drop-down list: Ask: Prompts you when overwriting a file.
+Skip: Cancels the operation if there is a file with the same file name and extension. • Replace : Overwrites the file. • Rename : Prompts you to rename the file.
 Preserve last- modified dates Retains the date and time properties of the file.
 Remember and apply the last rotation performed Automatically applies the same settings the next time you rotate an image.
 Auto-close progress dialog if all operations succeed Automatically closes the dialog box after all images have been adjusted.
-Save current settings as default Stores the current settings and applies them the next time you use the Rotate/Flip Images Wizard.
+Save current settings as default Stores the current settings and applies them the next time you use the Rotate/Flip Images wizard.